Tushar2002Dalal/TAIRP/README.md

 # TAIRP
-This repo stores the tasks given by Teac-A-Intern
+This repo stores the tasks given by Tech-A-Intern